eapl-gemugami/twtxt-direct-message-php/README.md

-# twtxt-direct-message-php
-This is a (WIP draft) reference implementation of Direct Message Extension
+This is a (WIP draft) reference implementation of [twtxt.dev | Direct Message Extension](https://twtxt.dev/exts/direct-message.html) in PHP.